kvb2univpitt/i2b2-demo/i2b2-data-demo/sqlserver/README.md

 ## Docker User-defined Bridge Network

-The container will run on a user-defined bridge network ***i2b2-demo-net***.
+The container runs on a user-defined bridge network ***i2b2-demo-net***.
 The user-defined bridge network provides better isolation and allows containers on the same network to communicate with each other using their container names instead of their IP addresses.

 ### Ensure User-defined Bridge Network Exists